Lohith848/agent-trader/README.md

 ---

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).

----

-> ⚠️ **Disclaimer**: Agent Trader is built for research and educational purposes only.
+>  **Disclaimer**: Agent Trader is built for research and educational purposes only.
 It is not financial or investment advice.
 Always perform your own due diligence before executing real trades.